How do you figure?

 elements are meant to create a meaningful markup structure that:

-- is relevant to the current document, but not vital to its understanding.
+- presents content that is relevant to the current document, but not vital to its understanding

 The figure